lukadog/CarND-Vehicle-Detection/README.md

 Step 2.
 Classifier makes prediction on the HOG features for each window and returns a list of rectangle coordinates that are predicted to have a car.

 Step 3.
 Several different window sizes with various overlaps are applied.
+Scales tried: small 1x, 1.5x, 2x and 3.5x.
+Window overlap was set to 50% in X direction and 75% in Y directions.
 Below figure shows the search area of all windows:

 ![alt text][image4]

-The figure below shows the first attempt at using `find_cars` on one of the test images, using a single window size:
+Step 4.
+The figure below shows the final result returned by `detect_cars` with different rectangle sizes.

+![alt text][image5]